kubernetes-study-guide/Kubernetes-Study-Guide/31_Taints_and_Tolerations/README.md

 **Answer**: You can add a 'toleration' setting in your pod yaml spec to override taint setting.

+Note: Daemonsets ignore taints altogether.
+So tainted nodes end up with daemonset pods.
+Need to create a demo of this.

 ## Toleration

 Toleration is setting you can apply to our pods using `pod.spec.tolerations`.
 Here's an example: